 Indigenous Affairs is available to answer any of your questions by email at Indigenous@nosm.ca or by phone at 705-662-7251.

 Indigenous Affairs Staff

-The Director of Indigenous Affairs, Yolanda Wanakamik, is the senior administrative officer responsible for Indigenous programming, learner support services, and community relations.
+The Director of Indigenous Affairs, Sam Senecal, is the senior administrative officer responsible for Indigenous programming, learner support services, and community relations.

-The Community Coordinator, Sam Senecal, supports the coordination of the Integrated Community Experience Program 106.
-Sam is responsible for building and maintaining relationships with our community and partner organizations, including the forty-two partnership First Nation communities.
-He works closely with the Local Community Coordinators and would be happy to answer questions you may have.
+The Community Coordinator, Kayla Berthelette, supports the coordination of the Integrated Community Experience Program 106.
+Kayla is responsible for building and maintaining relationships with our community and partner organizations, including the 42 First Nation communities.
+She works closely with the Local Community Coordinators and would be happy to answer questions you may have.

 The Cultural Coordinator, Sally Monague, is responsible for building and maintaining relationships with Elders/Knowledge Keepers and connecting learners, faculty and staff with those individuals and groups.
 Sally also connects regularly with learners through the academic year with scheduled Knowledge Sharing Circles.

-The Learner Recruitment & Support Coordinator, Ashlie Laframboise, works closely with the Admissions and Learner Recruitment team and is responsible for learner recruitment and retention at various ages and stages.
+The Learner Recruitment & Support Coordinator works closely with the Admissions and Learner Recruitment team and is responsible for learner recruitment and retention at various ages and stages.

-The Administrative Assistant, Catherine Jones, provides administrative support to the unit and the Indigenous Reference Group.
-In addition, Catherine is available to answer general questions and inquiries to support learners, staff, faculty and community.
+The Administrative Assistant, Scott Desmoulin, provides administrative support to the unit and the Indigenous Reference Group.
+In addition, Scott is available to answer general questions and inquiries to support learners, staff, faculty and community.